數數碳水化合物

 There are 3 types of carbohydrates:

-1. Sugars, such as natural sugars in fruits and milk or sodas, and sugars added to many other packaged foods.
+1. Sugar, such as natural sugars found in fruit and milk or added sugars found in soda and many other packaged foods.

 2. Starches, including wheat, oats, and other grains; starchy vegetables, such as corn and potatoes; and dried beans, lentils, and peas.

-3. Fiber, a plant-based food that is not digested but helps you stay healthy.
+3. Fiber, a type of plant food that is not digested but helps you stay healthy.

-Sugar and starch will increase blood sugar, while fiber will not.
+Sugar and starch increase blood sugar, but fiber does not.

 How are carbohydrates measured?

 Carbohydrates are measured in grams.
-On packaged foods, you can find the total carbohydrate grams on the nutrition profile label.
+On packaged foods, you can find total carbohydrate grams on the Nutritional Facts label.

-For a diabetic meal plan, 1 serving of carbohydrate contains approximately 15 grams of carbohydrate.
-This is not always the same as the food you think.
-For example, most people will treat small pieces of baked potatoes as 1 serving.
-However, about 30 grams of carbohydrates, it counts as 2 servings of carbohydrates.
+For a diabetic meal plan, there are approximately 15 grams of carbohydrates per 1 serving.
+It's not always what you think of food.
+For example, most people would consider a small baked potato to be 1 serving.
+However, with about 30 grams of carbs, it counts as 2 servings of carbs.

 How many carbohydrates should I eat?

-There is no "one size fits all" answer.
-Everyone is different, because everyone's body is different.
-The amount you can eat and stay within the target blood sugar range depends on your age, weight, activity level and other factors.
+There is no “one size fits all” answer.
+It's different for everyone because everyone's body is different.
+The amount you can eat and stay within your target blood sugar range depends on your age, weight, activity level and other factors.

-On average, the goal for people with diabetes should be to get about half of their calories from carbohydrates.
-This means that if you usually consume about 1,800 calories a day to maintain a healthy weight, there are about 800 to 900 calories in carbohydrates.
-Based on 4 calories per gram, 200-225 carbohydrates are needed a day.
-Try to eat about the same amount of carbohydrates in each meal to maintain blood sugar levels throughout the day (if you use an insulin pump or multiple injections per day, you don’t have to do this-you need to supplement insulin with fast-acting or fast-acting meals to match The amount of carbohydrates you eat).
+On average, people with diabetes should aim to get about half of their calories from carbohydrates.
+This means that if you typically eat about 1,800 calories a day to maintain a healthy weight, you will have about 800 to 900 calories in carbohydrates.
+At 4 calories per gram, you need 200-225 carbohydrates a day.
+Try to eat about the same amount of carbs at each meal to keep your blood sugar levels up throughout the day (you don't have to do this if you use an insulin pump or have multiple injections per day - you'll need fast-acting or fast-acting mealtime insulin to match the amount of carbohydrates you eat).

-This sample menu contains about 1,800 calories and 200 grams of carbohydrates:
+This sample menu contains approximately 1,800 calories and 200 grams of carbohydrates:

 Breakfast